Anastasia-Labs/aiken-multisig-offchain/README.md

 pnpm install @anastasia-labs/aiken-multisig-offchain
 ```

 Below are the basic instructions on how to use the multisig endpoints.

-To try out a more comprehensive working example, checkout the [examples folder](https://github.com/Anastasia-Labs/aiken-multisig-offchain/tree/examples/examples).
+For a more comprehensive working example, checkout the [examples folder](https://github.com/Anastasia-Labs/aiken-multisig-offchain/tree/examples/examples).

 ### Setup Lucid & Multisig Scripts

-Ensure that all the signers have enough funds in their wallet to effectively use this SDK.
+1. Ensure all signers have enough funds in their wallets.

-Each partial signature should be stored in a database or whichever persistence layer you have and retrieved once enough signatures are collected, to pass to the transaction assembly.
+1. Each partial signature should be stored in a persistence layer (database, server, etc.) and retrieved once enough signatures are collected.

 ```ts
 import Script from "../src/validator/multisig_validator.json" assert { type: "json" };